-In this article we have discussed the peculiarities of the charge and thermal transport in the Falicov-Kimball model with correlated hopping at a light doping of the Mott insulator phase.
-We consider the cases of the strongly reduced hopping amplitude t^{++} between the sites occupied by the f electrons, when the DOS and transport function display anomalous features, including edge singularity, resonant peak, and additional band of localized states at $n_f > 0.5$.
-At half-filling $n_f = 0.5$ and in the Mott insulator phase, $n_c = 0$, the dc charge and thermal conductivities display a typical behaviour for the large gap insulators with asymmetric DOS, whereas the light hole and electron doping restore the bad metallic conductivity with an enhanced thermopower for the electron doping case.
-Outside the half-filling case, when $n_f > 0.5$, and for the completely reduced hopping between the sites occupied by f-electrons, the gaps on the DOS and transport function do not coincide, which causes an anomalous thermoelectric transport at low temperatures featuring a strong reduction of the Lorenz number and a huge enhancement of thermopower for the electron doping case.
+In this article we have discussed the peculiarities of the charge and thermal transport in the Falicov-Kimball model with correlated hopping at light doping of the Mott insulator phase.
+The cases of the strongly reduced hopping amplitude t^{++} between the sites occupied by the f electrons, when the DOS and transport function display anomalous features. including edge singularity, resonant peek, and additional band of localized states at $n_f > 0.5$, are considered.
+At half filling $n_f = 0.5$ and in the Mott insulator phase, $n_c = 0$, the dc charge and thermal conductivities display typical behaviour for the large gap insulators with asymmetric DOS, whereas the light hole and electron doping restore the bad metallic conductivity with an enhanced thermopower for electron doping case.
+Outside the half filling case, when $n_f > 0.5$, and for the completely reduced hopping between the sites occupied by f-electrons, the gaps on the DOS and transport function do not coincide, which results in anomalous thermoelectric transport at low temperatures featuring strong reduction of the Lorentz number and huge enhancement of thermopower for the electron doping case.